 The question is: How do you find a college where your son or daughter is likely to become immersed quickly, develop a close mentoring relationship with a faculty member, and get involved in sustained co-curricular activities that allow them to find good friends and develop strong life skills?

 This is also true for students who want to major in the sciences.
 So much of the value of undergraduate work in the sciences comes from hands-on research.
-Choose a college where undergraduates get to conduct their own research and where it is built into courses.
+Choose a college where undergraduates get to conduct their research and where it is built into courses.
 Be wary of places where graduate students replace professors in classrooms and knock undergraduates out of the labs.

 Pay attention to the first-year program.
 Transitioning into college can be hard.
 Select a college where a lot of attention is paid to how students transition into college and the support they receive if and when they stumble.
-Once students get connected to courses, faculty, friends and co-curricular activities, they will be fine.
+Once students get connected to courses, faculty, friends, and co-curricular activities, they will be fine.

 Once you select a college, make sure the conversation continues.
 But try to dial down the stress.
-As I mentioned earlier, there are many colleges in this country where students can get a great education.
-Too often, the rankings lead readers to imagine that choosing the right college is all about where it sits on a list.
+As I mentioned earlier, there are many colleges in this country where students can get an excellent education.
+Too often, the rankings lead readers to imagine choosing the right college is about where it sits on a list.
 Nothing could be further from the truth.